 Baxter Troutman is a 4th generation Florida farmer with a lifetime of experience working in citrus and cattle.
 For two decades Troutman has been chief executive officer of Labor Solutions, a personnel services company with 5 locations in Central Florida.
 Dark Hammock Legacy Ranch is his family’s beef cattle operation which is located in Highlands County.
-He serves as the president of the Florida AgriTourism Association board of directors and was a former Board member of Farm Credit of Florida, Alico and Polk County Farm Bureau.
+He served as the first president of the Florida AgriTourism Association board of directors and was a former board member of Farm Credit of Florida, Alico and Polk County Farm Bureau.

 In addition to his success in agriculture and as a job creator, Troutman has been a community leader and citizen servant.
 From 2002 to 2010 he was a member of the Florida House of Representatives serving House District 66 with a record as a common sense conservative.
 While a state representative Troutman was vice chair of the Committee on Environmental Protection, Environment & Natural Resources Council and Chaired the General Government Council.